 Method

-APA PsycArticles, APAPsycInfo, ERIC, Academic Search Complete, and Education Research Complete databases, rendered peer-reviewed intervention articles in the keyword query of BIPOC racial/ethnic groups, perceptions, beliefs and attitudes, and intervention including treatment and care.
+APA PsycArticles, APAPsycInfo, ERIC, Academic Search Complete, and Education Research Complete databases, rendered peer-reviewed intervention articles in the keyword query of BIPOC “racial/ethnic groups”, “perceptions”, “beliefs and attitudes”, and intervention including treatment and care.
 The initial query produced three eligible articles.
 To increase the return of articles, the date of publication was widened from 2015-2022 to 2001-2022, which ultimately yielded an acceptable return of 337 articles.

 Upon applying the inclusion/exclusion criteria (Table 1), the query of 337 articles was reduced to 46 eligible articles.
 The articles were then sorted between the two research questions (Table 2).
 After articles were sorted, each group of articles was coded by author and year, sample population characteristics, parameters, measures, methodology and major findings.
 The full coding protocols can be found in Appendix 1 (RQ1) and Appendix 2 (RQ2).
 A summary of Author, variables and measures are located in Table 3 (RQ1) and Table 4 (RQ2).
 Twenty-eight (28) articles were sorted for RQ1: How do racially diverse families, children, and adults perceive the definition and characteristics of ADHD?, and eighteen (18) articles were sorted to RQ2: What factors influence a family's decisions to intervene or treat perceived behavioral differences?